Music of Nicaragua

 The Music of Nicaragua contains a mixture of European, Indigenous, and African influences.
 Occasionally, it also rarely features Asian and Arab musical influences as well as from other countries of Hispanic and Latino origin.
 Musical instruments include the marimba and others that are common across Central America.
 Pop music includes performers from all around the world including Nicaraguans, Cubans, Brazilians, Mexicans, Panamanians, as well as those from Europe and the United States.

 Nicaraguans enjoy their local artist's music but also enjoy music from around the world.
 They enjoy the Dominican Republic's bachata and merengue, Jamaica's reggae, Puerto Rico's salsa and reggaeton and Colombia's Cumbia among other genres including pop.
 Among the younger crowds, heavy metal and rock have become very popular.

 Styles of music

 Nicaraguan music is a mixture of different cultures from indigenous tribes, European conquerors, and slaves.
 Styles of music vary throughout the different regions in the country.
 In the Caribbean coast music with African and indigenous influence are heard, in the Pacific coast the music is considered to be a mixture of the indigenous and Spanish culture and in the North/Central region of Nicaragua the music has more of a European flavor, this is because of the significant wave of Europeans, mostly Germans, that live in the region.
 European influenced dances like the polka and Mazurka are also danced in this region.

-The Caribbean coast of Nicaragua is known for its Palo de Mayo, which is a lively and sensual form of dance music that is especially loud and celebrated during the Palo de Mayo festival.
-The Garifuna community exists in Nicaragua and is known for its popular music called Punta.
-Also, Soca, Reggaeton and Reggae is popular throughout the country.

-Rhythms like the trova became essential to writers in the post-war scenario of the 70s and 80s.
-Writers used trova to express social injustice, their hope for a better tomorrow, patriotism, and ecological conservation.
-This, in time, became a rhythm used in artistic Nicaraguan creations, and it therefore also became part of the culture.
-Well known in this category is Duo Guardabarranco, formed by the brothers Salvador and Katia Cardenal.

-Another popular musical genre in Nicaragua is the Chicheros, often consisting of a trumpet and trombone or other brass instruments, with additional musicians playing various percussions.
+Another popular musical genre in Nicaragua is the Chicheros, often consisting of a trumpet and trombone or other brass instruments, with additional musicians playing various percussion.
 This is often to be heard in private parties around the country.